andrew-sharpl/rust-knn/README.md

 # knn

-A k-nearest neighbors classifier implemented in Rust with Python bindings.
+A k-nearest neighbors classifier implemented in Rust with optional Python bindings.

 This is a learning project for exploring Rust's ownership model, type system, and cross-language interoperability via PyO3.
 Two search algorithms are supported: brute-force (linear scan) and KD-tree (spatial partitioning).